usnistgov/FIPS201/foreword.md

 Although it is the intent of this Standard to specify mechanisms and support systems that provide high assurance personal identity verification, conformance to this Standard does not assure that a particular implementation is secure.
 It is the implementer’s responsibility to ensure that components, interfaces, communications, storage media, managerial processes, and services used within the identity verification system are designed and built in a secure manner.

 Similarly, the use of a product that conforms to this Standard does not guarantee the security of the overall system in which the product is used.
-The responsible authority in each department and agency shall ensure that an overall system provides the acceptable level of security.
+The responsible authority in each department and agency SHALL ensure that an overall system provides the acceptable level of security.

 Because a standard of this nature must be flexible enough to adapt to advancements and innovations in science and technology, NIST has a policy to review this Standard within five years to assess its adequacy.